Skip to Main Content

 Provider Information

-The October 9 bulletin describes financial supports available to providers for NC Medicaid.
-Please contact the Provider Support Line: 833-552-3876 or networkrelations@cch-network.com for more information.
+The October 9 NC Medicaid Bulletin describes financial supports available to providers impacted by the devastating effects of Hurricane Helene.
+Please contact Carolina Complete Health's Provider Support Line: 833-552-3876 or networkrelations@cch-network.com for more information.

 NC Department of Emergency Management